MabbottLab/MEGneto/README.md

 * Machine with enough RAM

 Note that, depending on available RAM on your system, the pipeline may crash during [beamforming](#beamforming) if your MEG data is not adequately downsampled or if you have requested too many virtual sources to be reconstructed (e.g., dipole grid resolution is too high).

 ## Installation Guide

 Download the repo through the Github website or use git in the command line to clone it on your machine.

 ## How to Use

 A template "main" function is provided under `templates/main_template.m` which guides the user through the pipeline steps.
-You should begin by making a copy of this file and renaming it (e.g., main_motor_both if you're running a motor analysis).
+You should begin by making a copy of this file and renaming it.
 A unique main file should be created for each of your analyses, as it can serve as a record of what settings you used.

-Also, please note the following naming convention tipes:
 A few important notes to remember before running the pipeline are:
 1. The functions associated with the steps laid out below are found in the top-level MEGneto folder.
 Any related functions listed below are found in subfolders of the repo (e.g., the `functions` folder).
 2. The naming convention of your MRI files (which must have a .mri extension) is as follows.
 These file names should not have more than one underscore or period (i.e., the only period should be the file's extension `.mri`).
 If there is an underscore, the typical naming convention is `PID_version.mri`.